Ayana-chan/async_tasks_recorder/README.md

 Use this crate if:
 - Easy to generate an **unique** `task_id` (not necessarily `String`) for a future (task).
-- Don't want tasks with the same `task_id` to succeed more then once.
+- Don't want tasks with the same `task_id` to succeed more than once.
 - Want to record and query all succeeded tasks and failed tasks.
-- Want to handling every task in the same state (not just focus on one state).
+- Want to handle every task in the same state (not just focus on one state).
 - Need linearizable query.
-- Want to revoke a task, and don't want the revoking to succeed more then once.
+- Want to revoke a task, and don't want the revoking to succeed more than once.

 [Example](https://github.com/Ayana-chan/ipfs_storage_cruster/tree/master/crates/async_tasks_recorder/examples).